-Zone 1 (the Lean, Clean and Green Zone) - is the 30’ area around your home that can benefit the most from a well-maintained landscape featuring appropriate spacing and fire-resistant plantings.
+The area around your home benefits a well-maintained landscape featuring appropriate spacing and fire-resistant plantings.
 What does this look like?
 Shrubs and trees maintained with adequate space between them, low groundcover, and “limbed up” trees with branches cut back 10’ from the roofline and chimney.

 “You can have a beautiful, lush, green landscape around your home even if you live in some of the high fire danger areas,” Todd Lando of FIREsafe Marin said, at our recent Fire Prevention and Preparedness Community Meeting.

-The FIREsafe Marin website offers a listing of suggested fire-resistant plantings for this zone.
+The FIREsafe Marin website offers a listing of suggested fire-resistant plantings for around your home.
 Also, we encourage you to visit the Fire Department’s Fire Safety Demonstration Garden on Hamilton between the Public Safety Building and the new Community Garden.
 The site includes a number of fire-resistant, drought tolerant and deer-resistive plants, as well as different types of mulches.

 Where can I see an example of Mill Valley neighborhoods that have begun some of these fuel reduction strategies?

 The Magee FireWise neighborhood in Blithedale Canyon is a good place to visit to see what a neighborhood looks like after some concerted vegetation work.
 It remains a wooded forest and very attractive, but the vegetation they removed will slow the spread of fire and reduce the intensity of a fire that may occur, all contributing to a greater probability that the homes will survive a wildfire, which is our main goal.